HTML Navigation – Java Examples

 7// Initialize a document based on the prepared code

-11 // The specified parameters mean that it starts walking from the root of the document, iterating all nodes and use our custom implementation of the filter
+11// The specified parameters mean that it starts walking from the root of the document, iterating all nodes, and using our custom implementation of the filter

 18